-- Animal Motifs: Snakes, in Tanis' case: according to her official Funcom bio, she was bitten by a snake as a child; as an adult, she uses snakes as familiars; she has a snake tattoo on her left shoulder; she's often been compared to a snake in her venomous attitude and her ability to wriggle out of a crisis.
+- Animal Motifs: Snakes, in Tanis' case: according to her official Funcom bio, she was bitten by a snake as a child; as an adult, she uses snakes as familiars; she has a snake tattoo on her left arm; the top she wears is emblazoned with a cobra encircling a skull; last but not least, she's often been compared to a snake in her venomous attitude and her ability to slither out of a crisis.

 - Boisterous Weakling: Tanis has one hell of an attitude and is probably as dangerous as she thinks she is.
-The problem is, when the player meets her, she's in way over head, getting not so veiled threats from her superiors about a failure she can't fix without you.
+The problem is, when the player meets her, she's in way over head, getting not-so-veiled threats from her superiors about a failure she can't fix without you.
 The quote up above sums it up perfectly; it sounds threatening, but she's saying it to the player-character.
-You'd think a Phoenician with power over snakes would be in the loop about what happens when one of Gaia's Chosen gets shot in the head.
+You'd think a Phoenician with power over snakes would be in the loop about exactly how much use a bullet would be on one of Gaia's Chosen.

-- Familiar: Her snake Familiars, which- when they're not coiled around her arms- act as her eyes and ears throughout the Scorched Desert; in one mission, you are required to follow one of them to some vital evidence.
+- Familiar: Her pet snakes.
+When they're not coiled around her arms, they act as her eyes and ears throughout the Scorched Desert; in one mission, you are required to follow one of them to some vital evidence.

 Voiced by: Joanna Rubiner